Continuous Lower Energy, Emissions and Noise (CLEEN) Phase IV Program: Q&A Responses and FINAL SIR Release

 Quick Summary

-The Federal Aviation Administration (FAA) is issuing a Request for Information (RFI) to gather industry feedback on a draft Screening Information Request (SIR) for the Continuous Lower Energy, Emissions and Noise (CLEEN) Phase IV Program.
-This program aims to mature and test certifiable technologies for civil airplanes to reduce fuel burn, engine emissions, and noise.
-This RFI is for planning purposes only and does not constitute a formal solicitation.
-Feedback on the draft SIR is due by February 17, 2026.
+The Federal Aviation Administration (FAA) is soliciting proposals for the Continuous Lower Energy, Emissions and Noise (CLEEN) Phase IV Program.
+This initiative seeks to mature and demonstrate certifiable technologies for civil airplanes to reduce fuel burn, engine emissions, and noise, while informing FAA environmental standards.
+Proposals are due May 18, 2026, by 12:00 PM EDT.

-- Small Business Participation: The FAA may ensure that at least two cooperative agreements involve small business concerns.
+- Set-Aside: While not a formal set-aside, the FAA encourages small business participation and requires at least two cooperative agreements to involve small business concerns.